Changes following the U.S. Supreme Court legalizing of same-

 2016-NOV-13: President-elect Trump discussed whether marriages will continue to be available to same-sex couples in the U.S.:

-On 2016-NOV-13, Donald Trump appeared on the CBS TV program "60 minutes."
+On 2016-NOV-13, shortly after president-elect Donald Trump lost the popular vote but gained the electoral college vote.
+He appeared on the CBS TV program "60 minutes."
 The episode is titled "The 45th President."
 Lesley Stahl was the interviewer.
-1 Unfortunately, CBS does not permit embedding the video on this or any other web site.
+1 Unfortunately, CBS does not permit embedding the video on this or any other web site other than their own.
 So, we are unable to show it here.

 The video has a subtitle that reads: